mouseless/learn-nuxt/components.md

 In our data fetching processes, we utilize Nuxt's operations such as `$fetch`, `useFetch`, and `useAsyncData`.
 To streamline the management and readability of tasks like specifying URLs, setting headers, and defining options in such operations, we prefer keeping them in a separate area.
-In Nuxt examples and as it is automatically imported, we place them under the `composables` folder.
+Nuxt examples use the `composables` folder for these functions, and we follow suit.
+This folder is also a practical choice because of its automatic import feature.

 - `$fetch`: We use `$fetch` to perform simple API calls.
 - `useAsyncData`: Typically, we make requests with `$fetch` and `useAsyncData` to make them more SSR-friendly while taking advantage of capabilities like watching for changes with the watch parameter.
-- `useFetch`: We using the `useFetch` composable when there is a need to utilize both `$fetch` and `useAsyncData` in the same context.
+- `useFetch`: We use `useFetch` composable when there is a need to utilize both `$fetch` and `useAsyncData` in the same context.
 This choice is driven by the desire for a more straightforward data-fetching approach, streamlining the process and enhancing clarity in our codebase.